-McEwan also moved to reassure workers that the state-backed lender, which employs about 63,000 people in the UK, was well placed to deal with the fallout.
+McEwan also moved to reassure employees that the state-backed lender is well placed to deal with the fallout.

 “The result of the vote carries with it a range of unknowns about the short, medium and long-term prospects for the UK and its economy.
 Added to this, we now have a period of political uncertainty.”

 Shares in RBS, which is 73 per cent owned by the taxpayer, have taken a pummelling since the vote – yesterday falling to their lowest level since the financial crisis, before rebounding today.

 New Zealand-born McEwan also gave a nod to the bank’s international workforce, amid fears that Britain could lose access to the single market.